covao/TatamiRacer/README.md

 See [How to Calibrate TatamiRacer](doc/HowToCalibrateTatamiRacer.md)
 <img src="img/tatamiracer_test.jpg" alt="" title="" width="640" height="">

-# How to Do Training TatamiRacer by Machine Learning
+# How to Train TatamiRacer by Machine Learning